SimonKmr/WI-CaCs/NiKl_Unit6.md

 ##QUestion
 Q1: Currently one of our group members is participating in an international project, where the group members are from different universities.
 Collaborating became sometimes difficult, since there is a 9 hour difference in time zones.
 There, miscommunication was faced because some things were misunderstood.
 The absence of other parts of communication like the tone in the voice of the speaker, mimic, gestics etc. could be a reason for these (in our opinion).
 Do you think, that asynchronous communication is a good idea for knowledge sharing, especially when you work in teams?
 How do you think that the previous stated conflicts can be reduced (which can occur in asynchronous communication)?

+## Notes from the discussion:

+Often in knowledge sharing(added from discussion):
+	- from centralized to more decentralized
+	- process is more continous (coming from intermittend)
+	- from repository-based on emergent
+	(wquestion for 12 -> good shift?)

+Affordances ->
+	- relationship between physical object and a user
+	- percieved action possibility
+	- Afffordance is the whole progrss of properties and relations of properties

+Metavoicing
+Advantages:
+- general preference of the work community becomes more clear
+- Help online knowledge converation

+Disadvantages fehlen hier!

+Triggered Attending usw. hier fehlen Advantages und Disadvateges